 Do you want to know how to rank your e-commerce site?
 Read this step-by-step guide, and you’ll be on your way to becoming an SEO savvy business owner or marketer.

 Before you begin any SEO work (on-site or off-site), you need to start with research – keyword research and competitor research.

 Research is the most important piece of SEO.
 Targeting the wrong keywords can ruin your campaign by generating low quality traffic and few conversions, and no business wants that!

 A: Keyword Research

 There are three primary areas you need to focus on when conducting keyword research:

 1. Find keywords for your homepage and product pages

 When it comes to optimizing the most important pages of your website, you should consider relevancy, search volume, and ranking difficulty.

-I suggest going for keywords that are highly relevant to your brand or products, that have a high exact match search volume (local, not global) in Google’s free AdWords Keyword tool, and that have a low difficulty score from Moz’s keyword tool.
+I suggest going for keywords that are highly relevant to your brand or products and have a medium to high search volume in Ubersuggest.
+Take these steps:

 For example, if you manufacture “all natural” coffee filters, you should not go after broad keywords like “coffee,” “natural coffee,” or “organic coffee,” as these are not specific keywords for people who are looking for coffee filters.
 Also, those keywords have high competition, and your site probably won’t rank for them against large coffee manufacturers.